jimburton/hashtable/README.md

 27 to something more appropriate (and to understand why they are there in the first place and so why they should changed).
-You can make your data structure much more efficient and faster by doing some research to find a more efficient hash function online (and possibly translating it into Java -- many of the most efficient hash functions are written inlanguages such as C).
+You can make your data structure much more efficient and faster by doing some research to find a more efficient hash function online (and possibly translating it into Java -- many of the most efficient hash functions are written in languages such as C).

 # The `findEmptyorSameKey` method